Elementary English Teacher of the Year

 Nominees may be recommended by colleagues from the local school district or a member of MCTE.
 Before submitting a nomination, please check the requirements for the award.

-Recipients will be recognized at the MCTE annual fall conference.
+Recipients will be recognized at MCTE’s spring conference.

 The MCTE introduced the Elementary English Teacher of the Year Award in 2012.
 Below are all past honorees.